unional/type-plus/packages/type-plus/readme.md

 With over 200 types in [type-plus], it can become difficult to find the types you need.

-Also, some of the types need to be updated as TypeScript continue to evolve.
+Also, some types need to be updated as TypeScript continue to evolve.

 Currently, we are updating [type-plus] with the following objective: